Calvnhd/Poker_Sim/readme.md

 * Find the best hand out of 5 to 7 cards
 * Comparing two hands, comparing multiple hands
 * Game() class with loopable steps, storing all game info including instances of Player and Deck objects
-* Rating for starting hands
+* Rating for starting hands, outs on flop and turn, to predict

 ### Ideas to extend
 * Visualise sorting algorithms
 * Game based on influencing player emotions